Ethel May Hovey

-Ethel May Hovey (1871 - 1953) was a pioneer of women's education, maternity and welfare rights in North Wales.
+Ethel May Hovey (1871–1953) was a pioneer of women's education, maternity and welfare rights in North Wales.
 She was a suffragist and strongly supported social reform, especially for women's wellbeing and welfare beyond gaining voting rights.
 She was a local councillor, magistrate, Mayor of Colwyn Bay, magistrate, philanthropist and very active in a wide range of local organisations.

+Biography

 Hovey was born in Sheffield in 1871, one of 11 children in an nonconformist family.
 Her father, George H. Hovey, had a profitable drapery business.
 She was educated privately, including at Penrhos College, a small private Methodist school for girls in Colwyn Bay, then returned home to Sheffield and worked as a clerk in her father's business gaining financial experience.
 She went back to Colwyn Bay as Lady Matron and Bursar of Penrhos College after her graduate sister Rosa was appointed as the head in 1895.
 Hovey's business acumen led to relocation of the school to a better site, new buildings and expansion of pupil numbers.
 They encouraged their pupils to consider degree level studies at the universities that admitted women.
 She made an effort to learn Welsh and to use both English and Welsh in her later election campaigns.

 From 1910 Hovey became involved in local politics, joined local committees, spoke at public meetings and donated money to support organisations.
-This included the local branch of the British Women’s Temperance Association as well as becoming treasurer of the Colwyn Bay branch of the National Union of Women's Suffrage Societies.
+This included the local branch of the British Women's Temperance Association as well as becoming treasurer of the Colwyn Bay branch of the National Union of Women's Suffrage Societies.
 She joined the North Wales Women's Liberal Federation and later accepted the presidency of the new local branch of the National Council of Women.
 She also had non-elected roles on local council committees.
 In particular she chaired the council committee for the welfare of women and girls.
 Over the years she met many people who were prominent locally but also nationally including King Edward VII, David Lloyd George and Margaret Lloyd George.
 She and her sister became friends with the Lloyd George family.